aleph2c/miros/doc/quickstart.rst

     :target: _static/md_terraced_gods.pdf
     :align: center

+.. admonition:: hint

+  Eve represents the "event processor", or the algorithm that sends the state functions different events.

+  Spike, represents the "Source" state while the event processor is searching the statechart.
+Think of Spike as the current state of the statemachine.

+  Tara represents the "Target" state, which is used by the event processor to explore the statemachine while it is trying to figure out what to do.

+  Theo is the "thread" in which all of the code is run.
+The event processor and all of it's calls to the various state functions will be driven by this thread.

+  An application developer will not write code to change the internal behaviour of the event processor, the source and target states or the thread.
+This is why these characters are supernatural in the story; it's a mnemonic.

 Let's put our little universe into a small multiverse.
 Each universe will have it's own heaven and underworld, gods, people and explorer spirit, but its terraced architecture of pubs, can be shared across all connected worlds.